trouni/workshop-chrome-extension/README.md

 ### Content scripts & Background / Event scripts

 **Content scripts** run in the context of a web page / tab, and allow you to get information from it, or even change its contents.

-As the name suggests, **background scripts** are running in the background of the Chrome browser, acting as controllers and used to maintain state for your extensions.
+On the other side, as its name suggests, a **background script** runs in the background of the Chrome browser, acting as a controller and used to maintain state for your extension.

-While content scripts have limited access to the Chrome Extension APIs, background scripts can make full use of them. **As a general rule, content scripts should be used to interact with web pages / tabs, while most of the logic should be located in the background scripts.**
+While content scripts have limited access to the Chrome Extension APIs, background scripts can make full use of them. **As a general rule, content scripts should be used to interact with web pages / tabs, while the logic should ideally be located in the background script.**

 You can read this short blog post for a quick overview:
 [Chrome Extensions: Content Scripts vs. Background Scripts](https://medium.com/@vanessajimenez_85032/chrome-extensions-content-scripts-vs-background-scripts-7bbd01f9dbe6)